 8. How do I apply to the major?

 Students may apply to the major in the spring of their sophomore year.
 The process for applying to the major is outlined in the SWO 2321 course, Introduction to Social Work.
 You may find the BSW Admission Requirements at the link below.
 BSW Admission Requirements

 9. I am transferring from an outside institution and would like to apply to the BSW program, what are my first steps for applying?

 Upon acceptance to Baylor University, students will need to select Pre-Social Work as their major and register for Introduction to Social Work (SWO 2321) which is offered in both the fall and spring semester.
 In order to receive your BSW in four years, students will need to complete the course and apply to the major no later than the spring of their sophomore year (Your classification is determined by how many transfer hours are accepted).
 The process for applying to the major is outlined in the SWO 2321 course, Introduction to Social Work.
 Click here to view the BSW Admission Requirements.

-The BSW degree requires an internship which consists of two semesters of 240 hours in a field placement, for a total of 480 hours.Â This internship (or field placement) is required in the senior year.
-Field Education is the core element within a BSW program.
+The BSW degree requires an internship which consists of two semesters of 240 hours in an internship placement, for a total of 480 hours.Â This internship (or practicum placement) is required in the senior year.
+Practicum Education is the core element within a BSW program.
 The goals and objectives of the internship experience focus on operationalizing the core program goals and competencies of the Garland School of Social Work (GSSW).
-Field internship learning contracts and evaluation tools are centered on the core generalist practice competencies and behaviors, both of which are tailored to the agency contexts of the students' internship placements.
-For more information about the field experience or the field office, please visit the link below.
+Internship learning contracts and evaluation tools are centered on the core generalist practice competencies and behaviors, both of which are tailored to the agency contexts of the students' internship placements.
+For more information about the internship experience or the practicum office, please visit the link below.

 11. Can I pursue a minor if I major in social work?